-SCOUTS WILL BE SELLING POPCORN AFTER MASSES NEXT WEEKEND – October 16/17 Funds collected through this sale pay for scouting activities like the Pinewood Derby, camping trips, and other special events; provide awards, badges, books, and supplies; provide an opportunity to attend summer camp; and make more program activities possible.
-THANK YOU FOR SUPPORTING SAINT LAWRENCE SCOUTING!
+SCOUTS WILL BE SELLING POPCORN AFTER MASSES NEXT WEEKEND – September 24/25 Funds collected through this sale pay for scouting activities like the Pinewood Derby, camping trips, and other special events; provide awards, badges, books, and supplies; provide an opportunity to attend summer camp; and make more program activities possible.

 Free Online Resources